Skip to content

 Accomplishments

-You have finished reading most of grass/kernel.s in egos-2000, which is very similar to ctx_switch.
-The thread_yield function is similar to proc_yield in grass/kernel.c of egos-2000.
-You will finish reading grass/kernel.c after P3, in which we will introduce the other key function in this file called proc_try_syscall.
+You have finished reading most of grass/kernel.s in egos-2000 which is very similar to ctx_switch.
+The proc_yield function in grass/kernel.c is similar to thread_yield.
+You will read and modify proc_yield in P2 and finish reading the rest of grass/kernel.c in P3.
+Indeed, you will finish reading everything under grass after P3.

 TIP